Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Results

-To explore the effects of gas stripping on the properties of these cluster galaxies, we examine the stability in gas disks by deriving the resolved Toomre Q parameter~\cite{Toomre:1964} from CO(3-2) moment maps~\cite{methods}.
-We show the cumulative distribution function (CDF) of median Q parameter within stellar effective radius in Fig.~\ref{fig4}.
-The disturbed galaxies have larger Q than the normal galaxies, except for N4.
-N4 hosts a radio active galactic nucleus (AGN)~\cite{Wang+16}, whose gas could be disturbed by the AGN activity~\cite{Murthy:2022}.
-Excluding this outlier, we plot the mean distribution of Q parameter along the distance to the galaxy center in Fig.~\ref{fig4}.
-Again, the disturbed galaxies exhibit significantly larger Q within the inner $\sim$1.5 $r_{\rm eff,\bigstar}$ compared to the normal ones, suggesting more stable gas disks which contradict their star-forming states.
-Such high Q values are seen in simulated galaxies undergoing perturbations~\cite{Inoue:2016}, with gas compression in the turbulence and star-forming clumps formation later.
-Since Q is proportional to the velocity dispersion and anti-correlated with gas surface density, it is also the evidence for stripping scenario, which leads to low gas surface density and increased velocity dispersion in turbulence against the self-gravitational gas disk.
+To explore the effects of gas stripping on the properties of these cluster galaxies, we examine the stability in gas disks by deriving the resolved Toomre {$Q$} parameter from CO(3-2) moment maps (see Methods).
+We show the cumulative distribution function (CDF) of median {$Q$} within stellar effective radius in Fig.~\ref{fig4}.
+The disturbed galaxies have larger {$Q$} than the normal galaxies, except for N4.
+N4 hosts a radio AGN, whose gas could be disturbed by the activity of the AGN~\cite{Murthy:2022}.
+The other normal galaxies mostly show regular rotation with double-horn profiles (Extended Data Figure 6).
+Excluding this outlier, we plot the mean distribution of {$Q$} along the distance to the galaxy centre in Fig.~\ref{fig4}.
+Again, the disturbed galaxies exhibit larger {$Q$} within approximately the inner 1.5 $r_{\rm eff,\star}$, than the normal galaxies, suggesting more stable gas disks that contradict their star-forming states.
+Such high {$Q$} values are seen in simulated galaxies undergoing perturbations~\cite{Inoue:2016}, with gas compression in the turbulence and star-forming clumps forming later.
+As {$Q$} is proportional to the velocity dispersion and anticorrelated with the gas surface density, it also provides evidence for the stripping scenario, which leads to a low gas surface density and increased velocity dispersion in turbulence against the self-gravitational gas disk.